kastaneda/psst/index.md

 Manifest: no web manifest
 -------------------------

-Web manifest is [considered harmful][3] for non-PWA multi-page sites, so it is not included.
+Web manifest is [considered harmful][3] for non-PWA multi-page sites, so it's not included.

-Instead of it, there is abit outdated, but [standard][4] meta tag `application-name`.
+Instead of it, there is a bit outdated, but [standard][4] meta tag `application-name`.
 It is supported by mobile Chrome.

 Known imperfections: